FAQ ABOUT OUR TINCTURES

-When storing tinctures remember to keep them in a cool and dark or semi-dark location such as a medicine shelf or drawer.
+When storing tinctures long-term, remember to keep them in a dry and dark or semi-dark location such as a medicine shelf or drawer.
 Do not store in the refrigerator as it is not a dry place.
-Do not store in a car.
+Do not store long-term in a car.
 Keep out of direct sunlight.

 What is the shelf life of the tinctures?

-Because we use an alcohol menstruum, tinctures will last at least 7 years if properly stored in a cool, dry and relatively dark location.
+Because we use an alcohol menstruum, tinctures will last at least 7 years if properly stored in a dry and relatively dark location.

 Are your infused oils made with organically grown plants?